 The questionnaire has to be filled in once a year and sent your "acquirer" (the company which provides your merchant bank account - such as Streamline or HSBC merchant services).
 The scan should be done quarterly by an Approved Scanning Vendor (ASV) and is usually fully automated.
 Use the table at the top to determine what you need to do:

-If you process less than six million transactions per year, you can fill out the questionnaire yourself (along with an Attestation of Compliance).
-Self Assessment Questionnaires are available from the PCI website as are Attestations of Compliance.
+If you process less than six million transactions per year, you can fill out the questionnaire yourself (along with an Attestation of Compliance). as are .

 There are four different questionnaires (A, B, C and D) depending on if and where you store the credit card details you process.
 A is for companies with a merchant account but who never see the card details themselves.
 B is for shops and offices with imprint machines or standalone dialup terminals (not connected to the internet).
 C is for shops and offices with POS (Point of Sale) systems connected to the Internet (or virtual terminals), and D is for everyone else (those who do have a database of card details - even if just a spreadsheet on a computer in the back room - writing them down on paper is okay).